 DKV Belgium applies the Standard Formula to calculate the Solvency Capital Requirement, whereby those risk categories are taken up which can be quantified.
 The risk capital is calculated as the delta liability position before and after shock, where the level of the shock is defined by EIOPA in the application of the standard formula.

-The table below is provided to show the repartition of DKV Belgium's SCR at year-end 2022.
+The table below shows the repartition of DKV Belgium's SCR at year-end 2023.